Jung Ryeo-won: 2005–2012: Transitioning to acting

-As the titular character in 2009's Princess Jamyung, Jung starred in her first period drama.
-She then played a hikikomori in Castaway on the Moon, arguably her most notable film yet.
+In 2009, Jung played the title role in Princess Jamyung, her first period drama.
+She later appeared in Castaway on the Moon, portraying a hikikomori.

 Both her 2011 big screen projects had elements of romance.
 She played a teacher in a small South Korean village who meets a North Korean officer in the Korean War comedy/drama In Love and War, and in Kwak Kyung-taek's melodrama Pained, she played a hemophiliac who falls for her opposite, a man with analgesia, the inability to sense physical pain.

 Jung began 2012 by starring as the heroine in the quirky series History of a Salaryman.
 Playing one of the most unusual female characters in Korean drama history, she delivered a fun, no-holds-barred performance as a red-haired, constantly swearing, selfish, reckless, rich snob, but injected heart and raw emotion into a character that could've otherwise been very unlikable.
 Critics and audiences were impressed with her performance, and her series nabbed the top spot on the Monday and Tuesday primetime ratings lineup while she later won a Top Excellence Award at the SBS Drama Awards.

-She then starred in Never Ending Story, a romantic comedy about two people diagnosed with terminal illness who decide to spend their remaining time together preparing for death.
+She then starred in Never Ending Story, a romantic comedy about two people diagnosed with terminal illnesses who decide to spend their remaining time together preparing for death.
 In June 2012, Jung's contract with Won Entertainment expired and she signed with Bae Yong-joon's agency, KeyEast.
 Later that year, she played an idealistic screenwriter in The King of Dramas.

 2013–2017: Acting setback

-In January 2013, Jung unveiled her official website, through which she hopes to connect with her fans.
+In January 2013, Jung unveiled her official website, through which she hoped to connect with her fans.
 Messages from the actress are uploaded in the "From rw" section.
 She then reunited with Pained costar Kwon Sang-woo in the medical drama Medical Top Team, playing a charismatic and ambitious thoracic surgeon.

-Jung next played an impatient and careless radio producer in the cable series Bubble Gum in 2015; she and co-star Lee Dong-wook previously appeared together in the 2003 sitcom Do the Right Thing.
+Jung next played an impatient and irresponsible radio producer in the cable series Bubble Gum in 2015; she and co-star Lee Dong-wook had previously appeared together in the 2003 sitcom Do the Right Thing.
 In 2017, she starred in the legal procedural drama, Witch at Court, playing a highly ambitious prosecutor who speaks her mind and is known for her aggressive investigation tactics.
 For her portrayal, she received the Top Excellence Award at the 2017 KBS Drama Awards.